Divergence-conforming velocity and vorticity approximations for incompressible fluids obtained with minimal facet coupling: Introduction

 The pictorial representations of the deformations created by $u_\pm$ in Figure~\ref{fig::motions} lead to the answer.
 Three of the pictured deformations are just translations (generated by the $a$-vector in $a + b \times x$).
 For a unit vector $b$, letting $R^b_\theta$ denote the unitary operator that performs a counterclockwise rotation by angle $\theta$ around $b$, it is easy to see that $R^b_\theta x = x + \theta (b \times x) + \mathcal{O}(\theta^2)$ as $\theta \to 0$.
 Therefore the deformation created by the rigid displacement $b \times x$ can be viewed as an infinitesimal rotation about~$b$.
-These deformations are portrayed in Figure~\ref{fig::motions} as rotations about three differently directed~$b$-vectors.
-The first row in Figure~\ref{fig::motions} illustrates deformations generated by piecewise rigid displacements forbidden in the $\BDM$ space due to their discontinuous normal component on $F$: they are given by two $b$-vectors coplanar with $F$ and an $a$-vector normal to $F$.
-In other words, the three $\BDM$ \dofs ~of the facet $F$ illustrated in the left diagram in Figure~\ref{fig::dofs} ``control'' the rigid displacements portrayed in the first row of Figure~\ref{fig::motions}.
+These deformations are portrayed in Figure~\ref{fig::motions} as rotations about three linearly independent~$b$-vectors.
+The first row in Figure~\ref{fig::motions} illustrates deformations generated by piecewise rigid displacements which are given by two $b$-vectors coplanar with $F$ and an $a$-vector normal to $F$.
+These rigid displacements are forbidden in the $\BDM$ space.
+Indeed, recall~\cite{brezzi2012mixed} that the $\BDM$ \dofs\ on the facet $F$ are given by the linear functionals $ u \mapsto \int_F u \cdot n ~q \ds$ for all linear polynomials $q$ on $F$, where $n$ is a normal vector on $F$.
+These represent three \dofs\ illustrated in left diagram of Figure~\ref{fig::dofs}.
+If these three \dofs\ coincide for two rigid displacements $u_{\pm}$, then the corresponding normal component must be continuous on $F$.
+This continuity forbids the above-mentioned deformations to be generated by elements of the $\BDM$ space.
+We summarize this by saying that the rigid displacements portrayed in the first row of Figure~\ref{fig::motions} are ``controlled'' by the three $\BDM$ \dofs~of the facet $F$ which are illustrated in the left diagram of Figure~\ref{fig::dofs}.

 It remains to control the rigid displacements of the second row of Figure~\ref{fig::motions} using three additional \dofs\ per facet.
 To this end, our new methods have two additional spaces: (i) one that approximates the in-plane components of the velocity on facets, illustrated in the middle diagram of Figure~\ref{fig::dofs}, used to control the first two rigid displacements in the second row of Figure~\ref{fig::motions}; and (ii) a second space, schematically indicated in the last diagram of Figure~\ref{fig::dofs}, that controls the third deformation in the second row of Figure~\ref{fig::motions}.
 The latter deformation arises from piecewise rigid displacements of the form $u_\pm = b_\pm \times x$ with $b_\pm$ collinear to $n$, a unit normal of $F$.
 Since $\curl(b_\pm \times x) = 2 b_\pm$, we can make the two rigid displacements coincide on $F$ by requiring continuity of $n \cdot \curl u_\pm$.
 While continuity of $n \cdot \curl u$ certainly holds if $u$ is the exact Stokes velocity, it does not generally hold for $u$ in $\BDM$.
 Hence, keeping in view that $\omega = \curl u$ represents vorticity, {\em we incorporate this constraint in our new methods by approximating vorticity $\omega$ in the lowest order Raviart-Thomas space.} This is our second additional space.
 Its single {\tt dof} per facet is shown schematically in the last diagram of Figure~\ref{fig::dofs}.